Dacha shoot (analogue colour) January 2026

-Dacha Lake shoot (analogue B&W) January 2026
+Dacha shoot (analogue B&W) 3rd January 2026

 This is the analogue shoot I did alongside the digital one on the same day.
 I used Ilford 400 film, which has been reliable and forgiving in a broad range of conditions.
 I had loaded the film before heading to the lake, I wanted to photograph without having to think too much.. however, this did become tricky at times when I couldn’t feel my hands!
 I moved slowly around the lake, listening and feeling the environment.
 I studied the places I have walked many times before but noted how they were almost unrecognisable in this new, icy world.
 An entiurely different atmosphere exists, it was both eerie and intriguing.
 My curiosity meant I stayed much longer than planned, fascinated by the images frozen on the lake surface.
 I literally couldn’t stop watching.
 Nothing moved.
 It was silent and as the sun went down, a pink, orange, winter sky cast its image across the ice.
 It was so beautiful.
-I wrote a short poem in place:
+I wrote a short poem in response:

 winter spreads its cloak across the lake